What is POP / POP3 (Post Office Protocol 3)?

 APOP

-MDS is an authenticated protocol and the mail client sends a hash and then ensures that the password is encrypted to the server instead of sending an encrypted password.
+MDS is an authenticated protocol, and the mail client sends a hash and then ensures that the password is encrypted by the server instead of sending an encrypted password.

 RPOP

 RPOP uses a password-like user ID to authenticate requests.
-However, this user ID is not encrypted, so RPOP is not any more secure than the POP standard.
+However, this user ID is not encrypted, so RPOP is no longer secure than the POP standard.

 How to Install It?

-A POP server receives mail for authorized users and allows them to download it over the network.
-A server with these features has three basic components:
+A POP server receives mail from authorized users and allows them to download it over the network.
+A server with these features has three essential components:

 Mailbox Storage

-The mailbox storage area is where the server incoming messages are stored on the disk.
+The mailbox storage area is where the server’s incoming messages are stored on the disk.

 Mailbox Service